tendermint/spec/rust-spec/lightclient/attacks/isolate-attackers_002_reviewed.md

 # Part II - Protocol

 Here we discuss how to solve the problem of isolating misbehaving processes.
 We describe the function `isolateMisbehavingProcesses` as well as all the helping functions below.
-In [Part V](#part-v---Completeness), we discuss why the solution is complete based on result from analysis with automated tools.
+In [Part III](#part-III---Completeness), we discuss why the solution is complete based on result from analysis with automated tools.

 ## Isolation

 ### Outline

-> Describe solution (in English), decomposition into functions, where communication to other components happens.
+We first check whether the conflicting block can indeed be verified from the common height.
+We then first check whether it was a lunatic attack (violating validity).
+If this is not the case, we check for equivocation.
+If this also is not the case, we start the on-chain [accountability protocol](https://docs.google.com/document/d/11ZhMsCj3y7zIZz4udO9l25xqb0kl7gmWqNpGVRzOeyY/edit).

 #### **[LCAI-FUNC-MAIN.1]**
 ```go